Energy-dynamics interplay in temporal networks triggers explosive synchronization: interplay between energy and synchronization

-\Th{Fig.~\ref{figdis} illustrates the influence of dissipative energy on the phase synchronization transition.
-The evolution of the order parameter $r$ is shown as a function of the coupling strength $\epsilon$ for various values of the dissipative energy threshold $\delta_D$.
-Compared to the scenario based on intrinsic energy, where increasing $\delta$ can lead to an abrupt, first-order (explosive) synchronization transition, the dissipative energy-driven interactions do not promote such explosive behavior.
-Despite the structural similarities in the experimental setup—namely the use of identical parameter values ($a = b = 0.2$, $c = 7$) and consistent color coding for the different threshold values—the synchronization transition driven by dissipative energy remains smooth and continuous for all values of the threshold $\delta_D$.
-This behavior contrasts with the abrupt, first-order transitions observed in the intrinsic energy-based case.
-This absence of explosive synchronization here indicates that coupling based on dissipative energy does not induce selective linking between oscillators that typically underpins such abrupt transitions.
-Instead, it promotes a more uniform and gradual emergence of coherence across the network, reflecting the local and temporally varying nature of energy dissipation.}
+An analysis analogous to that performed in Figs.~\ref{fig2}(a,c) for the case of coupling through intrinsic energy is carried out here using the dissipative energy, in order to provide a comparative study between the two coupling mechanisms.

-\Th{From a dynamical perspective, the dissipative energy reflects the rate at which individual systems exchange or lose energy over time.
-Since this quantity is more sensitive to transient dynamics and local instabilities rather than long-term similarities in state, it results in a more fluctuating and less structured coupling pattern.
-Consequently, this leads to a more homogeneous growth of coherence, rather than a sudden collective locking as observed under intrinsic energy-driven coupling.
+Fig.~\ref{figdis}(a) shows the influence of dissipative energy on the phase synchronization transition.
+The evolution of the order parameter $r$ is shown as a function of the coupling strength $\epsilon$ for several values of the dissipative energy threshold $\delta_D$.
+In contrast to the intrinsic-energy-based approach—where increasing $\delta$ leads to an first-order or explosive synchronization transition accompanied by hysteresis—the coupling mediated by dissipative energy does not promote such explosive behavior.
+Although the numerical framework remains identical (same parameter values $a=b=0.2$, $c=7$, same initial conditions, and consistent color coding for the thresholds), the synchronization transition modulated by dissipative energy remains smooth and continuous for all considered values of $\delta_D$.
+The order parameter increases progressively with the coupling strength $\epsilon$, indicating a second-order-like transition without any evidence of bistability or hysteresis.
+This qualitative difference is induced by the energy approach used to construct the network topology.
+In the intrinsic-energy-based approach, the threshold $\delta$ controls a structural selectivity: only oscillators with sufficiently close intrinsic energies can connect, which can generate strong correlations between network topology and dynamics and ultimately produce explosive synchronization.
+In contrast, dissipative energy reflects instantaneous energy exchange or losses occurring during interactions between oscillators.
+Because it is dynamically evolving rather than structurally fixed, the connectivity criterion defined by Eq.~\ref{eq::eq6} does not enforce persistent resonance-based constraints.
+Instead, it leads to a more homogeneous and dynamically adaptive network organization, favoring a continuous emergence of synchronization.